-To get an idea of what this growth looks like, the sector had less than 1GW installed in the country a decade ago and is currently the second-largest source of energy in the country, accounting for 11.8% of the electricity matrix.
+The report shows the country installed the third most new wind power plants in 2022, only behind China and the United States (US).
+To get an idea of what this growth looks like, the sector had less than 1GW installed in the country a decade ago.

 According to the Brazilian Association of Wind Energy (ABEEólica), the expectation is that by 2024, Brazil will have at least 30 GW of installed wind energy capacity, considering only auctions already held and contracts signed.
 New auctions will add more installed capacity for years to come.

 The favourable quality of Brazilian winds for wind power generation stands out globally.
-Brazil has a capacity factor (wind productivity) that is above average, as you can see below.
+Brazil has a capacity factor (wind productivity) that is above average, as shown below.

 The Northeast accounts for 80% of Brazilian wind energy farms.
 This is because the region has more constant winds, has stable speed, and does not change direction very often.